Central Auditing Commission of the Socialist Unity Party of Germany: Subordinate bodies

 The ZRK had subordinate bodies: the Bezirk (or, until the administrative reform in 1952, the state-level auditing commissions) and the district-level auditing commissions of the SED.
 The SED also had so-called functional district organisations in large universities, ministries such as the Ministry for State Security and other institutions, and these also had auditing commissions.

 All of these commissions officially worked at their own discretion in regards to their audits, but were still bound by the directives of the ZRK and were obligated to report to it.
 The auditing commissions could not issue penalties directly, but were required to give recommendations in regards to punishments to the leadership of their respective party organization and control their implementation.
 Gross violations had to be reported to the next highest auditing commission immediately.

 Composition

 The ZRK's members and candidate members, largely unpaid except for a few staff members, were elected by the party congress.
 The ZRK's membership grew over the course of its existence; whereas the ZRK had nineteen full members (excluding the chairman and deputy chairman) and four candidate members in 1970, the ZRK elected by the XI.
 Party Congress in April 1986 was composed of forty full members and eight candidate members.

 Being a member of the ZRK was usually incompatible with being a Central Committee member, chairman Kurt Seibt being a notable exception.
 Members did not need to have any formal qualifications in auditing.

-Notable members include Günter Sieber (1963–1967), Heinz Kuhrig (1971–1976), and Gisela Glende (1986–1989), who was pushed away to the ZRK after her forced retirement as head of the Office of the Politburo.
+Notable members include Günter Sieber (1963–1967), Heinz Kuhrig (1971–1976), Werner Eberlein (1971–1981), Bruno Mahlow junior (1981–1989), and Gisela Glende (1986–1989), who was pushed away to the ZRK after her forced retirement as head of the Office of the Politburo.